aidanpoe/uss-serenity1/CARGO_BAY_GUIDE.md

-# USS Serenity Cargo Bay Management System
+# USS Voyager Cargo Bay Management System

 ## Overview
-The Cargo Bay Management System provides comprehensive inventory tracking and control for the USS Serenity.
+The Cargo Bay Management System provides comprehensive inventory tracking and control for the USS Voyager.
 It manages storage areas for different departments with proper access controls and logging.

 ## Setup Instructions